maujin111/swamp-theme/README.md

-# Neutral Dark
-*A Dark Theme for LibreSprite based in than_dark_theme_libresprite theme Made by @Maujin111 for LibreSprite*
+# Swamp Theme for LibreSprite

 ## Installation
 ### 1. Download the zip file or clone the repositori